ddeveloper72/sub-team-imaging-report-model/analysis/beyond-basic-classification.md

 Based on comprehensive analysis of real-world usage patterns, this document identifies specific Xt-EHR elements that are candidates for "beyond basic" classification.

+### 🤖 AI Analysis Attribution

+**EU AI Act Compliance**: This classification analysis was compiled with the assistance of **Claude Sonnet 4.5** (Anthropic), a General-Purpose AI model, in accordance with Article 52 transparency requirements.
+All element classifications are validated against source data and subject to expert review.
+See [EU-AI-ACT-COMPLIANCE.md](../docs/EU-AI-ACT-COMPLIANCE.md) for details.

 ## Model References

 - **Source Model**: [EHDSImagingReport.fsh](https://github.com/xt-ehr/xt-ehr-common/tree/main/input/fsh/EHDS-models/imagingReport.fsh)